Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 Let's just make short work of the display: Samsung is the display king, which the S22 series proved once again last year—and therefore didn't really have a reason to make any improvements here.
 This means that the panels look exactly the same again as last year.
 Thus, the Galaxy S23's display measures 6.1 inches across diagonally with a resolution of 2,340 x 1,080 pixels.
 The Plus model retained a similar resolution at 6.6 inches, while the 6.8-inch Ultra remains at 3,088 x 1,440 pixels this year.

-The display is once again an absolute eye-catcher, and not only in the Ultra! / © NextPit
+Samsung once again delivers an absolute top-class performance in terms of display! / © NextPit

-All three models offer us a refresh rate of 120 hertz, so there is nothing new to report here either.
-Only the Ultra clocks down to 1 Hz, the other two devices have a range between 48 and 120 Hz.
-Samsung wants you to enjoy these high-quality AMOLED panels for longer and protects them with the brand-new Gorilla Glass Victus 2.
+All four models offer us a refresh rate of 120 hertz, so there is nothing new to report here either.
+Only the Ultra clocks down to 1 Hz, the other three devices have a range between 48 and 120 Hz.
+Samsung wants you to enjoy these high-quality AMOLED panels for longer and protects them with the brand-new Gorilla Glass Victus 2 (Gorilla Glass 5 on the S23 FE).
 However, first drop tests indicate that the new glass does not really make the devices more resistant.

 You will also find the same material at the back, which means we can now turn to the design of the new models.
 If you were hoping for a completely fresh design idea, you will most probably be disappointed.
 The Ultra uses the look of its predecessor, which was already based on the angular look of the previous Galaxy Note.
 This also includes the fact that the S Pen is only integrated into the Ultra.